knightchris/426-timeline/README.md

 ### Endpoint 10: Check login
 - Purpose:
-  - Check if a user is logged in, return the username if true and their contribution count
+  - Check if a user is logged in, return the username if true and their contribution count and admin status
 - Endpoint:
   - GET https://comp426-timeline.herokuapp.com/checklogin
 - Request Params:
   - None
 - Response:
-  - Upon success, responds with the username of the logged in user and their contribution count as JSON
+  - Upon success, responds with the username of the logged in user, their contribution count, admin status(boolean) as JSON

 #### Example Axios Request
  ```